-Ministers have in recent years found that regulation is generally more politically attractive than the alternatives (such as tax and spend).
+My Introductory Web Page summarises the factors that have driven much of the explosive growth in regulation since the 1980s.
 This has led to consistent complaints about the burden and intrusiveness of regulation.
 This note summarises the four quite distinct areas of concern.

 First, some politicians express concern that there is no effective oversight of the powerful Regulatory State - a sort of "State within a State".
 See a separate note on this subject.